All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 The Royal Danish Library has signed a four-year agreement with Elsevier for the period covering 2025-2028.

-The agreement includes the option of publishing without APC payment in a number of Elsevier hybrid journals.
+The agreement includes the option of publishing without APC payment in a number of Elsevier's journals.

-There is no limit on the number of articles that can be published in this agreement.
+There is no annual limit on the number of articles that can be published in this agreement.

 The Royal Danish Library has signed a three-year agreement with IOP in the period covering 2023-2025.